LKVO — PRAHA/Vodochody

 Remarks

-CTR Vodochody expires outside the active status of CTR and TMA VIII PRAHA is applied.
+CTR Vodochody expires outside the active status of CTR and LKRMZ2 VODOCHODY and TMA VIII PRAHA is applied.
 Information about airspace status of CTR is broadcasted by Radio Information Beacon RADIM FREQ 123.030 (in Czech and English language).
 Without information about airspace status pilots shall consider CTR as active.
 Check of airspace status is necessary at least every 15 minutes.

 LKVO AD 2.18 ATS COMMUNICATION FACILITIES